cronical/idpro-bok-tech-arch/tech-arch.md

 To move out of the conceptual realm into specifics additional articles follow, each with a focus on a specific technical use-cases.
 Each such use-case indicates which of the abstract components comprise a particular implementation

-The model is a restatement/extension of the ISO/IEC framing.
+The model is a restatement/extension of the ISO/IEC framing [Note 1].
 Some UML detail has been removed for simplicity.
 The IAM model has been extended so that authorization, governance and risk-control can be included.

 Some of the ISO/IEC names have been changed to reflect more common usage.
+In come cases, the ISO names have been used in a way that is more expansive than their definition.

 The model has been reviewed in conjunction with the FICAM, Internet 2, and NIST Zero Trust frameworks.